Skip to content

 • requirements.txt contains the dependencies of your Functions (usually only contactsoftware-functions)

-• mymodule.py a Python file containing the code of your Functions (feel free to pick a different name)
+• mymodule.py is a Python file containing the code of your Functions (feel free to pick a different name)

 Here is the complete structure: